 NOT ENOUGH?
 By Hinchinbrook winner of the Listed Canonbury Stakes (1100 m.) on debut and was able to make it two black type wins from as many starts adding the Group 3 Skyline Stakes (1200 m.) a month later.

-Well supported by breeders’ Hinchinbrook covered 119 mares in his first season of covering for an advertised fee of $16,500.00 (inc. GST) – six seasons on with 265 runners; 167 individual winners, as August 28th, 14 of them have won stakes races, another 15 are stakes placed with those performances seeing the horses service fee rise to $44,000 (inc. GST) before an accident at the stud in July cost the horse his life.
+Well supported by breeders’ Hinchinbrook covered 119 mares in his first season at stud for an advertised fee of $16,500.00 (inc. GST) – six seasons on with 265 runners; 167 individual winners, as August 28th, 14 of them are stakes winners another 15 are stakes placed with those performances seeing the horses service fee rise to $44,000 (inc. GST) before an accident at the stud in July cost the horse his life.

-The top performers by Hinchinbrook are Group 1 winners Press Statement (ex Kaaptive Empress) Caulfield Guineas (1600 m.) and Seabrook (ex Midnight Revels) Champagne Stakes (1600 m.).
-The horse was out of Snippets’ Lass (by Snippets) a mare that won seven races, including the Sapphire and How Now Stakes over 1200 m., the bay daughter of Snow Finch (by Storm Bird) is the dam of Group 1 Oakleigh Plate winner Snitzel; the Group 3 National Stakes winner Viennese in-turn dam of four winners including the stakes placed Gloriette & Grunderzeit; the stakes-placed Wiener dam of the stakes placegetters Redoutable Heart (two wins) and Za Zi Ba (four wins) and Royal Snippets (two wins) is the dam of Group 3 King’s Troop.
+The top performers are Group 1 winners Press Statement (ex Kaaptive Empress) Caulfield Guineas (1600 m.) and Seabrook (ex Midnight Revels) Champagne Stakes (1600 m.).
+Hinchinbrook was out of Snippets’ Lass (by Snippets) a mare that won seven races, including the Sapphire and How Now Stakes, the bay daughter of Snow Finch (by Storm Bird) is the dam of Group 1 Oakleigh Plate winner Snitzel; the Group 3 National Stakes winner Viennese in-turn dam of four winners including the stakes placed Gloriette & Grunderzeit; the stakes-placed Wiener dam of the stakes placegetters Redoutable Heart (two wins) and Za Zi Ba (four wins) and Royal Snippets (two wins) is the dam of Group 3 King’s Troop.

 Once the Horse Racing Syndicate has been formed the partnership will be managed by Thompson Thoroughbreds Australia Pty Limited (AR: 001 267 012)